-We’re all in search of that elusive balance between work and play, but an alarming number of us are overworked without even realizing it.
+We’re all in search of that exclusive balance between work and play, but an alarming number of us are overworked without even realizing it.
 The stress epidemic is real, and if you’re self-employed or run your own business, you’re likely to be feeling the strain more than most.

 A 2014 study found that Americans work more weekend and evening hours than in any other developed country.
 While our “always on” work culture is considered good for business, spending too much time working can be bad for our health.
 So, in a nation full of workaholics, are there better ways we can be spending our downtime?
 Here are three tips to help you de-stress at the weekend.